-$$IF{x,j}^{2017} = \sum{y=2016-x}^{2016} \frac{\text{citations}{y,j}^{2017}}{\text{volume}j}$$
+$$IF{x,j}^{2017} = \sum{y=2016-x}^{2016} \frac{\text{citations}{y,j}^{2017}}{\text{volume}j}$$ where citations $\frac{2017}{i}$ represents the sum of citations received in 2017 by all articles published by journal-j during year y, and volume represents journal-j's total volume of publication during the period 2016-x to 2016.

-4.4 Where Influential Economists Publish
+Where Influential Economists Publish 4.4

-This section explores where influential economists publish by field of specialization.
-We use RePEc's field-specific author rankings to compile a list of the 50 most influential authors64 within 14 fields of specialization65.
-We analyze the publication histories to identify the journals that account for the largest share of publications by the T50 authors of each field.
+This section explores where influential economists publish classified by their field of specialization.
+We use RePEc's field-specific author rankings to compile a list of the 50 most influential authors63 within 14 fields of specialization64.
+We analyze their publication histories to identify the journals that account for the largest share of publications by the T50 authors of each field.

-64Online Appendix Tables O-A43-O-A46 present the list of top 50 authors within each field.
+63Online Appendix Tables O-A43-O-A46 present the list of top 50 authors within each field.
 The fields of Finance and Industrial Organization include fewer than 50 authors because RePEc's ranking for these fields included fewer than 50 authors.

-65The fields include demographic economics, development economics, econometrics, environmental economics, experimental economics, finance, health economics, international finance, international trade, industrial organization, labor economics, macroeconomics, microeconomics, and public economics
+64The fields include demographic economics, development economics, econometrics, environmental economics, experimental economics, finance, health economics, international finance, international trade, industrial organization, labor economics, macroeconomics, microeconomics, and public economics

 We use EconLit to obtain lists of articles published by each author between 1996-2017.
-We use the classification scheme of Card and DellaVigna (2013) to assign articles to different fields based on JEL codes included in the EconLit data66.
+We use the classification scheme of Card and DellaVigna (2013) to assign articles to different fields based on JEL codes included in the EconLit data65.
 The assignment yields 14 different publication lists corresponding to the 14 field-specific author groupings, where each publication list is restricted to only include journal articles that were identified as being related to the author's field of specialization.

-Online Appendix Table O-A40 presents publication volume-unadjusted field-specific journal rankings based on the share of field f-specific articles written by field f's T50 authors that was published in each journal j.
+Online Appendix Table O-A40 presents publication-volume-unadjusted field-specific journal rankings based on the share of field f-specific articles written by field f's T50 authors that was published in each journal j.
 The table presents rankings for the ten journals that accounted for the largest share of publications.
 The rankings show that the top authors in each field publish the largest volume of their field-specific publications in either the AER or in non-T5 specialist field journals.
 The remaining four T5 journals do not feature in the top 3 for any field, except ECMA which ranks 3^{rd} in econometrics and microeconomics.
-These patterns reveal that the foremost economists working in the major fields of specialization within economics publish most of their specialist articles in non-T5 field journals.
+These patterns reveal that the foremost economists working in the major fields of specialization within economics publish most of their articles in non-T5 field journals.

-The importance of non-T5 field journals becomes even more pronounced when we rank journals by publication shares that have been adjusted for inter-journal differences in publication.67 The publication volume-adjusted rankings in Table 5 show that once one where N^f is the total number of field f-specific articles published by field f's T50 authors over the period 1996-2010, $C{i,y}^f$ is the total number of field f-specific articles published by field f's T50 authors in journal
+The importance of non-T5 field journals becomes even more pronounced when we rank journals by publication shares that have been adjusted for inter-journal differences in volume of publication.66 The publication volume-adjusted rankings in Table 5 show

+66Table 5 presents weighted rankings based on a field f-specific volume-adjusted proportion, \tilde{S}i^f :

-$$\tilde{S}{j}^{f} = \frac{1}{N^{f}} \sum{y=1996}^{2017} C{j,y}^{f} / \left(\frac{v{j,y}}{V{y}}\right)$$ (2)
+$$\tilde{S}{j}^{f} = \frac{1}{N^{f}} \sum{y=1996}^{2017} C{j,y}^{f} / \left(\frac{v{j,y}}{V{y}}\right)$$ (3)

-66We make the following changes to Card and DellaVigna (2013)'s classification scheme:(i) We break out the labor economics category into labor (JEL Codes I2 and J except J1), and demographic economics (JEL Codes J1); (ii) environmental economics is added as a field (JEL Code Q5); (iii) international economics is broken out into international finance (JEL Codes F3, F4, and F65) and international trade (JEL Codes F1 and F4); and (iv) urban economics is removed from the health and urban economics category to yield a health-only category (JEL Code I0 and I1).
+$^{^{65}}$ We make the following changes to Card and DellaVigna (2013)'s classification scheme:(i) We break out the labor economics category into labor (JEL Codes I2 and J except J1), and demographic economics (JEL Codes J1); (ii) environmental economics is added as a field (JEL Code Q5); (iii) international economics is broken out into international finance (JEL Codes F3, F4, and F65) and international trade (JEL Codes F1 and F4); and (iv) urban economics is removed from the health and urban economics category to yield a health-only category (JEL Code I0 and I1).
 The rest of the fields are classified identically to Card and DellaVigna (2013).